seagreen/ianix/README.md

 1. [Install NixOS](http://nixos.org/nixos/manual/#sec-installation).

+2. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
+This is a very rough project and `/home/traveller` is hardcoded far more than it needs to be.
+There are also some hardcoded links to this directory, which is `/home/traveller/vivaine/vivaine` on my computer.
+Fix those as well.

+3. (optional) Grep the config files for "cron" and remove any cron jobs you don't want.

-2. Switch to the new config files:
+4. Switch to the new config files:

     ```
     # Both commands from root: